Dispatch's Second Chance (and The Game Awards Predictions)

 love in this game.

-It actually makes for me the specialness of the interactivity more because I feel like the things that I'm seeing feel special, a little bit more special, because it's like, I don't know what scene I would be getting otherwise, but like, this is my experience, and it's good enough that that actually means something.
+It actually makes for me the specialness of the interactivity more because I feel like the things that I'm seeing feel special, a little bit more special, because it's like, I don't know what scene I would be getting otherwise, but like this is my experience and it's good enough that that actually means something.

 Where like a lot of other games, you're like, oh, who gives a fuck?
-I get my lizard man or a dinosaur man.
-I don't know.

-Like, I still feel like it gives them enough room to like give them arcs.
-When you say short,
+And even though the episodes are short, there's eight of them, like, I still feel like it gives them enough room to like give them arcs.

 I mean, 45 minutes is fairly short for, I feel like, a telltale episode.
 It's very, yeah.